aurelienHamouti/fake-id-documents-detection/README.md

-# Fake id documents and currencies detection with MicroNIR
+# Fake id documents detection with MicroNIR

 Forensic detection of counterfeit id documents documents with MicroNIR.
 Master's thesis at the University of Lausanne